Attriumph/Link-Developer-App/README.md

 ## 1.High-level Discription

 The project is a fullstack application of social network.
 MERN(Node.js, Express, React, Redux and MongoDB) stack is used to implement the app.
 Developers can register their own accounts, create their own profile and interat with other developer on the forum.
+A few to-do are waiting for implementation.

 ## 2. What did in this project